Tasty and Juicy Beef Burger

-Having a juicy and tasty beef burger is the result of the type of meat and seasoning you use.
+Having a juicy and tasty beef burger results from the type of meat and seasoning you use.
 I prefer eating a lean burger with levels of 85% lean/15% fat.
 Many people usually say that the more fat content added, the tastier the beef burger will be.
-I do not believe a beef burger should contain more fat than actual meat for it to be juicy.
+I do not believe a beef burger should contain more fat than actual meat to be juicy.
 You do need some levels of fat but not tons of it.
 And who wants to clog their arteries?

-A juicy burger is the combination of meat and spices.
+A juicy burger is a combination of meat and spices.
 In the Caribbean, burgers are prepared with fresh meat and fresh herbs and spices.

 I recommend using herbs and spices you are familiar with and know their taste and aroma.
 It is always best to use fresh ingredients with your ground beef because the burgers will be juicy.

 Here is my recipe for a Tasty and Juicy Beef Burger.
 Add caramelized onion for bolder flavors.